Exploring the Dock

-To launch an application whose icon is in the Dock, just click its icon once, and the Dock takes it from there.
-When you launch an application that isn't in the Dock, its icon will appear in the Dock.
+To launch an application whose icon is in the Dock, just click its icon once, and your computer takes it from there.
+When you launch an application that isn’t in the Dock, its icon then appears in the Dock.

-As the application launches, you'll see the icon bounce.
-When opened, a small triangle appears next to its icon to show that it is runningas you can see with the first icon on the left in Figure 3.1.
+As the application launches, you’ll see the icon bounce.
+When opened, a small triangle appears with its icon to show that it is running—as you can see with the first icon on the left in Figure 3.1.
 When you quit or close the application, the triangle disappears.
-(For applications that haven't been set to remain in the Dock, the icon also disappears from the Dock.)
+(For applications that haven’t been set to remain in the Dock, the icon also disappears from the Dock.)

 To switch between active applications, just click the icon in the Dock that you want to become the active application.
 You can also switch between open applications by holding down Command-Tab.
 This moves you through active applications in the Dock in the order in which they appear.
 When you reach the item you want to bring to the front, release the keys to select it.

 Adding and Removing Docked Applications

 You can add applications to the left side (or top) of the Dock to create a quick launching point, no matter where the software is located on your hard drive.
 Dragging an application icon to the Dock adds it to that location in the Dock.

 To make an open application a permanent member of the Dock, simply do the following:

 Locate the application’s icon if it appears in the Dock.
 (If it’s not in the Dock, the application isn’t open!)